Accenture/mercury/connectors/adapters/activemq/README.md

 For development and testing, please select anonymous access.

-If you do not select anonymous access, please update the application.properties of the activemq-presence, lambda-example and rest-spring-example projects to update the user and admin ID and passwords.
+If you do not select anonymous access, please update the application.properties of the activemq-presence, lambda-example, rest-spring-2-example and rest-spring-3 projects to update the user and admin ID and passwords.